weeklyd3/nodb-forum/README.md

 # Weekly D3 Forum Software
+**WARNING: DO NOT INSTALL WITH THE REPO CODE.
+DOWNLOAD A STABLE RELEASE INSTEAD.
+DEV VERSION IS VERY UNSTABLE.**

 I hope you enjoy it!
 I had fun developing it, and you can have fun chatting.
 ## Installation
 1. Upload all files to the Web server.